jtopjian/openstack-workshop/01-keystone.md

   * Run shorter commands
   * Run commands as several different OpenStack users

-To create the file, use any text editor to add the following contents to a file called `openrc`:
+To create the file, use any text editor to add the following contents to a file called `openrc` in your user folder:

     export OS_AUTH_URL=http://localhost:35357/v2.0/
     export OS_REGION_NAME=RegionOne